kevin556/TondeuseSimulator/README.md

 A simple Mower modelisation system written in java.

-It use maven as software project management, Junit5 for the testing path and log4j2 for the loggin part.
+It use maven as software project management, Junit5 for the testing and log4j2 for the loggin part.

 ## usage